connexcs/docs/docs/ingress-routing.md

 * Quick failure of known bad numbers.
 * Reduces response time for your customers.
 * Improves the ASR of the traffic that your upstream carrier sees.
-* Highly effective for call center traffic.
+* Highly effective for call centre traffic.

 **Disadvantages of ASR**
 * Marginal impact on your NER due to false positive matches.
 This is usually kept within tolerances of < 0.1%.